peter88213/yw-cnv/docs/template/help-adv.md

 You can use scene notes for **plot-specific explanations**.

-If you want to **visualize character arcs**, you can use the project\'s rating names by changing them to the names of up to four main characters.
+If you want to **visualize character arcs**, you can use the project's rating names by changing them to the names of up to four main characters.
 Then you can quantify the state of these four characters and put them into the scenes.
-It\'s easy then to let OpenOffice Calc show a diagram for the scene ratings over scene count or word count.
+It's easy then to let OpenOffice Calc show a diagram for the scene ratings over scene count or word count.

 -   Only rating field names corresponding to character names or